 Classes will conclude with gentle stretching.

-C2K PT's run No Limits Outdoor Bootcamp sessions on the oval at Castle hill High School across the road.
+Castle Hill Fitness' PTs run No Limits Outdoor Bootcamp sessions on the oval at Castle Hill High School across the road.

 Every workout is different and involve a mix of Athletic Performance, Boxing, HIIT style circuits and Cardio/Strength Conditioning workouts.